U.S. state profile · USGS ComCat

 Earthquakes in U.S. Virgin Islands

-U.S. Virgin Islands ranks 7th of 38 U.S. states and territories by catalogued seismic activity - a moderately active state.
+U.S. Virgin Islands ranks 7th of 39 U.S. states and territories by catalogued seismic activity - a moderately active state, averaging about 11 M4+ events a year alongside 4 significant M6+ earthquakes since 1900.
 Below: the full M6+ event history, magnitude and depth profile, and yearly trend.

 - M4+ events (since 2005)